kunalramchurn/EDA-Wine/README.md

 #### Content of this notebook
 1. Dataset exploration:

-- Understanding, preparing and defining data and its data type.
+- Understanding, preparing and defining data and its data type
 - Features exploration
 - Descriptive statistics of the numerical features
 - Dataset Screening: Check for Null,duplicate values and kernel optimization